Greece Moments Greece Moments

 Oria Kastro

-At the top, next to the whitewashed Church of Agia Eleousa further ruins of medieval houses.
-The view of the neighboring island of Kea and the Greek mainland behind it with Cape Sounion is breathtaking.
-Caution: There are no barriers, sometimes it goes 300 m deep.
+At the top, next to the whitewashed Church of Agia Eleousa, are further ruins of medieval houses.
+The view of the neighboring island of Kea and the Greek mainland behind it, with Cape Sounion, is breathtaking.
+Caution: there are no barriers, and some drops are 300 m deep.

-💡 Help with the Kythnos Travel Planning: You don’t know where to start and how to go about planning your stay in Kythnos?
-No problem, benefit from our years of experience with traveling to Greece and let us help you.
-We advise you on all your questions and concerns, even via video chat.
+💡 Help with Kythnos travel planning: Not sure where to start or how to plan your stay in Kythnos?
+No problem — benefit from our years of experience traveling to Greece and let us help you.
+We can advise you on all your questions and concerns, even via video chat.
 You can book your consultation here: Travel Advice Greece

 #4 Kythnos’ West: Merichas and Surroundings

 On the central west coast lies the port of Kythnos.
-In Merichas every visitor enters the island for the first time.
-The port was built as early as the 1970s, which also allows larger ships to dock safely.
-Admittedly, the white row of houses may still exude a little Cycladic flair from a distance, but we haven’t really grown fond of the town of 400 souls.
+Merichas is where every visitor first sets foot on the island.
+The port was built as early as the 1970s, which allows even larger ships to dock safely.
+Admittedly, the white row of houses may still exude a little Cycladic charm from a distance, but we haven’t really grown fond of this town of 400 souls.

 Merichas Kythnos Hafen Anreise Kykladen Fähren